tftpereira/Apex-Code/README.md

 ## Key Features

 - **Mocking Framework** - DX-first mocking with `when/thenReturn/thenThrow/thenAnswer` syntax and essential matchers.
 Built on Salesforce's Stub API for reliable test isolation.

-- **UoW Helpers** - Thin wrappers for batched DML operations with automatic error aggregation.
+See [Mock Framework README](Mock%20Framework/README.md) for details.

+- **UnitOfWork** - Standalone implementation of the Unit of Work pattern for batched DML operations, relationship resolution, Platform Events, and generic work execution.
 Simplifies transaction management without heavyweight frameworks.

-- **SOQL Builders** - Safe query builder with bind-style variables and field allowlists.
-Prevents SOQL injection while maintaining query flexibility.

-- **Selector/Service Scaffolds** - fflib-style base classes and interfaces for consistent data access and business logic patterns.
-Promotes separation of concerns.

-- **Validation and Guard Utils** - Fluent validation checks with contextual error messages.
-Reduces boilerplate in validation logic and improves error handling.

-- **SObject Test Data Factory** - Deterministic test data creation with relationship support and anonymization helpers.
-Enables fast, isolated unit tests.

-- **Retry & Circuit-Breaker** - Governor-aware retry policies and simple circuit breaker pattern.
-Handles transient failures gracefully within Salesforce limits.

-- **Platform Event Test Helpers** - Publish/subscribe stubs for unit testing Platform Events.
-Enables test-driven development for event-driven architectures.

-- **JSON & Type Utils** - Safe JSON parse/serialize utilities, deep copy operations, and lightweight Option/Either types.
-Reduces null pointer exceptions and improves type safety.

-- **Logging & Telemetry** - Pluggable logging interface with no-op default implementation.
-Supports debug traces and can be extended with custom adapters.
+See [UnitOfWork README](UnitOfWork/README.md) for details.

+- **Cache** - In-memory caching system for selector results, reducing database queries and improving transaction performance.
+Supports superset lookups and advanced filtering.
+See [Cache README](Cache/README.md) for details.

 All modules are independent and can be adopted à la carte.
 Mix and match based on your project needs.